 \subsection{Greedy Exploration Planning}

 The frontier-based method is first proposed by Yamauchi \textit{et al.} \cite{Yamauchi1997}.
 It selects the frontier voxel that is closest to the robot as the exploration target.
-To minimize the UAV velocity change, \cite{Cieslewski2017} selects the frontier voxel that is located at the boundary of camera FOV as the exploration target.
-Different from the greedy frontier-based methods that only consider the next step exploration, Bircher \textit{et al}. \cite{Bircher2016} propose RH-NBVP which samples a set of exploration motion sequences and executes the most informative sequence's first step and it shows high efficiency in short-term exploration.
+To minimize the UAV velocity change, the work in \cite{Cieslewski2017} selects the frontier voxel that is located at the boundary of the camera FOV as the exploration target.
+Different from the greedy frontier-based methods that only consider the next step exploration, Bircher \textit{et al}. \cite{Bircher2016} proposes RH-NBVP, which samples a set of exploration motion sequences and executes the most informative sequence's first step, and it shows high efficiency in short-term exploration.
 Nevertheless, in large-scale environments, it suffers from sample failure.
-To cope with this problem, Selin et al. \cite{Selin2019} use frontier to guide sampling when a local sample fails.
-However, long-distance sampling is time-consuming and it does not guarantee success even with the guidance of frontier.
-To reduce the planning cost and improve long-distance exploration, roadgraphs, which can compress the complex explorable space information and tarversable space information into compact nodes and edges, are widely used in recent proposed greedy methods \cite{Hongbiao2021, Batinovic2022, Chaoqun2020, Bjorn2024, xuetao2022, fsmp, Zezhou2023, Zhang2024}.
-Consequently, roadgraphs enable greedy methods of efficient planning in large environments.
+To cope with this problem, Selin et al. \cite{Selin2019} use frontiers to guide sampling when a local sample fails.
+However, long-distance sampling is time-consuming, and it does not guarantee success even with the guidance of the frontier.
+To reduce the planning cost and improve long-distance exploration, road graphs, which can compress the complex explorable space information and traversable space information into compact nodes and edges, are widely used in recent proposed greedy methods \cite{Hongbiao2021, Batinovic2022, Chaoqun2020, xuetao2022, fsmp, Zezhou2023, Zhang2024}.
+Consequently, greedy methods are able to plan efficiently on road graphs in large environments.
 Although these methods show high efficiency in short-term exploration and low computational cost, they suffer from back-and-forth maneuvers due to a lack of long-term consideration.